-For the 2016-17 school year, META Associates will be contracted to assist in the final steps of completion in the CNA process.
-META Associates will collaborate with the MMEP to review the concern statements and supporting data, develop a survey to be used to corroborate the concern statements with key stakeholders, and will then complete the CNA process by April 2017 with a formal summary of findings, utilizing an OME approved format.
-These results will then provide the foundation for an action plan to develop the revised MMEP SDP to be implemented by the fall of 2017 that address the needs identified in the CNA.
-The OME SDP Toolkit will be used for guidance in this process and the results may shift what supplemental educational services are provided in the 2017-2018 program year.
-These current CNA and SDP processes and reports will serve as a future guide to develop additional CNA and SDP reports.
+META Associates was contracted to assist in the completion in the CNA process.
+META Associates collaborated with the MMEP to review the concern statements and supporting data, develop a survey to be used to corroborate the concern statements with key stakeholders, and then completed the CNA/SDP process in February 2022.
+These CNA and SDP processes and reports will serve as a future guide to develop additional CNA and SDP reports.

 Describe the current measurable program objectives and outcomes for Title I, Part C, and the strategies the SEA will pursue on a statewide basis to achieve such objectives and outcomes consistent with section 1304(b)(1)(D) of the ESEA.

 The MMEP will use multiple data sources to obtain information to improve program delivery and to measure progress towards goals set in the SDP and the Government Performance Results Act Migrant Education Program measurements (GPRAs).
 Records will be reviewed and compared to current program information.
-Data collected will be assessed against the benchmarks the program has set through the most current SDP.
-Additional programmatic assessment data gathered in the 2012-2013 has served as baseline data for annual evaluations.
+Data collected will be assessed against the benchmarks the program has set through the current SDP.
+Additional programmatic assessment data gathered in the 2016-17 has served as baseline data for annual evaluations.
 SDP and programmatic assessments assist the MMEP to measure whether activities have had a positive impact on meeting program objectives.
-Assessment data and attendance also aids decision-making in regards to resources and programming for the subsequent program year in order to achieve positive impacts and helps determine future projects and programs so that they are easier to evaluate.
+Assessment data and attendance also aids decision-making in regard to resources and programming for the subsequent program year in order to achieve positive impacts and helps determine future projects and programs so that they are easier to evaluate.
 The evaluation incorporates all mandatory aspects from the OME evaluation checklist, including disaggregation of Priority for Services (PFS) and non-PFS students.

 The evaluation tools focus on measuring student growth in knowledge and skills based on curricular selections.
 The methods for gathering evaluation data are systematic and use reliable qualitative and quantitative data.
 Evaluation tools include but are not limited to the following: pre-school rubrics measuring kindergarten readiness milestones; pre and post curricular assessments for Math Matters curriculum and OSY life skills lessons; unit tests for ELL curricular units for OSY; state assessment data; oral language measurements (OSY population only), and program participant evaluations.
 Future adjustments in assessment tools will be made as necessary depending upon any future adjustments in curriculum needs, etc.

-Scores from the state assessments for migratory students in grade 3-8 and 9-12 allow the MMEP to provide guidance and interventions, when necessary, to assist students in attaining proficiency or better in reading/language arts and math (GPRA Performance Goals 1 and 2).
-ELL state test scores (WIDA/ACCESS) and progress reports of identified migratory students allows the MMEP to provide better support of all MMEP ELL students in progressing in their English language abilities (State Performance Goal 2).
+Scores from the state assessments for migratory students in grades 3-8 and 9-12 allow the MMEP to provide guidance and interventions, when necessary, to assist students in attaining proficiency or better in reading/language arts and math (GPRA Performance Goals 1 and 5).
+ELL state test scores (WIDA/ACCESS) and progress reports of identified migratory students allows the MMEP to provide better support of all MMEP ELL students in progressing in their English language abilities (State Performance Goal 1).